teimilola/teimilola.github.io/_posts/2018-10-05-data-science-crash-course.md

 Some of these explanations are so creative and thoughtful; it's clear the authors put a lot of time and care into their creation, and I find that altruistic sharing of knowledge inspiring!

-*If you are just getting started in machine learning...*

-Start with Andrew Ng's machine learning course.

-*If you are already familiar with machine learning...*

-Still start with Andrew Ng's machine learning course.
-It's a great review, and there are some details in his lectures that I hadn't encountered before.

 <br>